AndreClaveria/JeuDeDame/README.md

 Our project is a Checkers in a terminal, where you can fight in a One on One with somebody else.

-You Enter the white *SurName*, The Black *SurName*, And let's the game begin !

 You play One by One, your goal is to Eat all the enemy pawns, or block them so that they can no longer play

-Be careful there are rules to respect you need to eat when you can eat, and if a pawn go to the other side of the board, he became a *KING/QUEEN*
+Be careful there are rules to respect you need to eat when you can eat, and you can eat more than one pawn

+And if a pawn go to the other side of the board, he became a *KING/QUEEN*

+If you want to test configuration of board you can go in utils/CreatePerso.java and remove the comment of pawn

+/!\ Always take p1 to p24 and comment all the one you don't use.
+I suggest to test the Test 5 and 6 /!\

+You can enter the White *Nickname*, the Black *Nickname*.
+The winner of the game will have the honor to get his Nickname written in the *nicknameList.txt*

+And he'll see his number of win in *countNicknameVictory.txt*

-You party is print in a txt, so you can see your move in the present time
+You game is print in a logs.txt, so you can see your move in the present time (but as soon that you restart a game the file is deleted)

 And their is also many text to help you during the game !